chemlab/chemlab/docs/graphics.rst

 Renderers are simply classes used to draw 3D objects.
-They are tecnically required to provide just one method, *draw* and they must take an instance of `GLWidget` as their first argument (check out the `AbstractRenderer` class).
+They are tecnically required to provide just one method, *draw* and they must take an instance of :py:class:`~chemlab.graphics.QChemlabWidget` as their first argument (check out the :py:class:`~chemlab.graphics.renderers.AbstractRenderer` class).
 In this way they provide the maximum flexibility required to build efficient opengl routines.
 Renderers may be subclass other renderers as well as use other renderers.

 A very useful renderer is TriangleRenderer, used to render efficiently a list of triangles, it constitutes a base for writing other